 My heart is that of an educator.
-I am a teacher first and always will be.
-I made myself a promise my very first day as an administrator to stay connected to classrooms and not lose sight of the daily interactions with staff and students.
+I made myself a promise to stay connected to classrooms and not lose sight of the daily interactions with students, families and colleagues.
 To engage in conversations about learning, to support where it is needed, and to observe the challenges and collaborate together.

 One day I looked down at my young son and asked myself a series of questions.
 These would ultimately change who I was as a teacher, a mother and an individual.

 “Would you want to be his teacher?
 Are you the teacher you would want for your child?”

 The answers were sadly, no, yet it opened my eyes to the undeniable reality of where I was professionally and emotionally.
 After I held him and cried, I knew I had to find a way back to the flair I once had.
 I couldn’t live, breathe and eat only school, or it would lead me back down a road to teacher burnout.